-- Filter replacement icon and "Please wait..." message appear on the screen when the filter is being scrolled. - The filter cannot be rewound. - When the filter is replaced, the total accumulated time of the filter use is automatically set to 0. - If the filter cartridge is not installed in the projector, 'Filter control' is displayed in grayout.
+- •Filter replacement icon and "Please wait..." message appear on the screen when the filter is being scrolled. - •The filter cannot be rewound. - When the filter is replaced, the total accumulated time of the filter use is automatically set to 0.